gbubemismith/VehicleTrackingAPI/README.md

 HOW THE APPLICATION WORKS

-* We have four major entities Users(Idntity tables are created for user and roles), Vehicles, Devices and Locations.
+* We have four major entities Users(Identity tables are created for user and roles), Vehicles, Devices and Locations.
 * The VehicleTrackingApi sloutin has 3 projects which follow clean architecture
   - API : The layer contains the api implementations
   - Core : contains DTOs and entities